Educational Leadership, Master of Science in Education (M.S.Ed.) Program (30 Credits)

 - Completion of 30 approved graduate credits of study in educational leadership;

-- In order to receive institutional recommendation by Lehman College for New York State certification in SBL, students must earn a passing score on the New York State Educational Leadership Assessments in SBL.
+- In order to receive institutional recommendation by Lehman College for New York State certification in SBL, students must complete all program requirements and submit proof that all New York State Education Department-mandated workshops have been completed.